damithkawshan/myMalloc/README.md

 #Assignment - Operation Systems

-Memory Allocation Simulation using Java
+Simple Memory Allocation Simulation using Java

 Implement a malloc like memory allocation library using the Java programming language.